-Twine was the first consumer Internet-of-Things product.
+Twine was the first consumer Internet of Things product.
 It alerts you to small problems before they become big problems.
-Quick Wi-Fi setup and AAA batteries that last up to 3 months let you drop Twine anywhere you want to monitor temperature, vibration and orientation.
-Additional sensors detect floods, leaks, opened doors, and signals from your other home systems.
+Quick Wi-Fi setup and AAA batteries that last 3 months let you drop Twine anywhere you want to monitor temperature, vibration and orientation.
+Additional sensors detect floods, leaks, opened doors, and signals from other home systems.
 Tell a web app what to listen to with simple rules, and you'll get notifications and peace of mind via email, SMS, Twitter and more.

 How it works

 Twine is a 2.7" square sensor integrated with a cloud-based service.
 The durable, rubbery block has Wi-Fi, on-board temperature and orientation sensors, and an expansion connector for other sensors.
 Power is supplied by micro USB or two AAA batteries.

-The Twine web app makes it simple to set up and monitor your Twines from a browser anywhere.
-You set rules to trigger messages — no programming needed.
+The Twine web app makes it simple to set up and monitor Twines from a browser.
+Set rules to trigger messages without any programming.
 The rules are put together with a palette of available conditions and actions, and read like normal sentences: WHEN moisture sensor gets wet THEN text "The basement is flooding!"

 Because the hardware and software are made for each other, setup is easy.
 I made a single-page web app that holds the user's hand while they're necessarily disconnected from the Internet in order to connect to Twine's Wi-Fi.